Reflexive ACL:

 R2#sh ip access-lists

-Extended IP access list INTERNET_TO_LAN
+Extended IP access list

 10 evaluate MIRROR_ACL